namuan/twitter-utils/README.md

 ## Example Usage

-This works better with a logged in user otherwise Twitter bombards you with popups and other crap.
+All commands in `twitter-utils` work better with an authenticated user otherwise Twitter bombards you with crap.
 The following command is tested on MacOS and will create a symlink to your Firefox profile.
 Please replace the source path with your own.